 Guided by the Balance is Better philosophy, this programme focuses on the holistic development of the athlete, knowing that the diversity of experiences and opportunities that they are exposed to will form beliefs that will influence their performance in sport and in life.

-The funding is used for athlete and coach development in areas including strength and conditioning, mental skills, coaching workshops, personal development, and injury prevention and rehabilitation.
+The funding is used for athlete development in areas including:

 Apply for funds

-Applications are open to local sporting organisations interested in receiving a share of the funding.
+Applications are also open to local sporting organisations interested in receiving a share of the funding.